zknoebel/bankingApp/README.md

     Enter the account number of the account you wish to delete.
     To get a list of accounts, you can use the LIST option.

+##### DELUSER
+    Enter the username of the user that you wish to delte.
+    To get a list of users, you can use the LIST option.

 ##### EXIT
     This will save the database and close the program.

 ##### HELP
     This will display a list of the available options.

+##### LIST
+    This will show a list of the current accounts and their associated information.

 ##### MAINT
     This will allow you to change the ratios of value for the available currency types.
     The number for each ratio must greater than zero.
     If you want to see the current ratios, before choosing MAINT you can display them with CONVERSIONS.

-##### LIST
+##### SUBTRACT
-    This will show a list of the current accounts and their associated information.
+    First choose the account number for an existing account (to make a new account use CREATE).
+    Next choose the amount of money to withdraw and the currency type.
+    This can be done one of two ways.
+Enter both at once like this <currency type character> <amount> example $43.22 or type the amount and then press enter.
+This will show you the list of acceptable currency types and also allow you to type the word out instead of just using the character.
+This will be helpful in case you don't have the Euro or Yen symbol on your keyboard.

 ##### TRANSFER
     This can be used to move money from one account to another.